jakesower/spectragraph/packages/query-helpers/README.md

 # SpectraGraph Query Helpers

 Utility functions for working with SpectraGraph queries.
-This package provides helper functions for query traversal, multi-API execution, and query analysis across different store implementations.
+This package provides helper functions for query traversal and analysis, making it easier to work with complex nested query structures.

 ## Overview

 SpectraGraph Query Helpers provides tools for:

 - **Query Traversal**: Flatten and iterate over nested query structures
-- **Multi-API Execution**: Coordinate multiple APIs to fulfill complex queries
 - **Query Analysis**: Inspect and manipulate query structures programmatically

 ## Installation